mihlalimakunga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty: switches the current user to the user betty.
+su betty: Switches the current user to the user betty. id -un: Prints the effective useername of the current user.